jultty/blog/posts/md/void-on-zfs.md

 omit_dracutmodules+=" btrfs "
 ```

-Notice the spaces surrounding the module names
+Notice the spaces surrounding the module names.

 ## Installing and configuring ZFSBootMenu